 - The shares transfer contract is the succeeding step taken after the execution of the shares purchase contract to transfer such shares in the name of the purchaser.

-- After execution of shares transfer contract the obligations upon seller comes to end but on the execution of shares purchase contract, the seller still has liabilities as in the books of a company the seller is still the shareholder of the company.
+- After execution of shares transfer contract, the obligations upon seller come to an end, but on the execution of shares purchase contract, the seller still has liabilities as in the books of a company, the seller is still the shareholder of the company.

 - Share transfer also acts as an intimation to the company regarding the sale of shares by the existing shareholder.

 - It is there is no involvement of any third party.

 - The seller of the shares will have no liability pursuant upon the sale of shares to the purchaser, which now becomes due to the new buyer.

 - Sometimes it is seen that there are no shares purchase contracts between the shares seller and the purchaser of the share of the company.
 In that situation, the shares remain in the name of the seller, which creates unauthentic rights.

 - The major disadvantage of this agreement from the perspective of a buyer is that the last outstanding dues may sometimes also transfer in the name of the buyer results in unnecessary charges.

 It is a very important document from the perspective of the purchaser or seller of the shares of the company who had invested in the shares of the company and provide funds to the company to manage the operations of the company and expand their business for the sake of capital appreciation as when the company earns more the value of the share in the market also rises.
 Every company enters into this agreement; it is the documented proof available with the purchaser of the shares of the company, a copy is also available with the seller.
 In case of any dispute, it can be easily resolved by giving preference to the agreement executed.
 It is advisable for every person who has invested their hard-earned money in the shares of the company to execute a proper shares agreement at the time of buying the shares of the company.